The Standard Formula: A Guide to Solvency II – Chapter 8: Capital Requirements

 Equities are divided into type 1 equities, type 2 equities and qualifying infrastructure equities, with different risk charges applying to each category.

-Type 1 and 2 equities
+Type 1 and 2 Equities

 Type 1 equities are:

-Type 2 equities comprise:
+Type 2 equities are:

 • Equities listed on stock exchanges in countries that are not members of the EEA or OECD.